-· Interest rate risk
+Interest rate risk

 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The risk that the Company will realize a loss as a result of a decline in the fair value of the cash is limited because of the short-term investment nature.
 The Company's financial asset exposed to interest rate risk consists of cash and cash equivalents and restricted cash equivalents.
 Cash equivalents, totaling \$1,000,000, consists of a GIC held at banking institutions that bears interest at 0.2% and matures on June 14, 2022.
-Restricted cash equivalents consist of GICs held at banking institutions that bear interest at prime less 2.2% and matures o April 13, 2022.
+Restricted cash equivalents consist of GICs held at banking institutions that bear interest at prime less 2.2% and matured on April 13, 2022, which were then renewed for an additional one-year period.